-A privately-held, family-owned construction company that has been in business for more than 60 years, and is recognized for its construction expertise in commercial building, green/sustainable construction, virtual design & construction (VDC), construction safety, construction quality, and much more.
+Apptricity worked on construction asset management with a privately-held, family-owned construction company that has been in business for more than 60 years.
+It is recognized for its construction expertise in commercial building, green/sustainable construction, virtual design and construction (VDC), construction safety, construction quality, and much more.
 Most recently, they have emerged as a leader in designing and building alternative energy sites, such as wind and solar fields.
-With 11 regional offices across the United States, and hundreds of successful construction projects under their belt, the Company has cemented itself as an innovative market leader in the global construction business.
+With 11 regional offices across the United States, and hundreds of successful construction projects under their belt, this company has cemented itself as an innovative market leader in the global construction business.

 Asset Management in the Construction Industry

 - Biggest single-phase wind generating facility in North America

 - Comprised of two wind farms owned and operated by Xcel Energy.

 - Over 300 wind turbines and 83 miles of transmission are being erected and wired.
 New access roads are being created.
 More than 4,000 employees are working over two job sites located 35 miles apart.

 - The total job site end-to-end is a staggering 50+ miles.

 See how a construction company seamlessly managed 300 turbines across 35 miles